ksync/ksync/README.md

 # Getting Started

 You can run through this via. a [katacoda scenario][katacoda] in your browser as well.
+Please create the RBAC roles and bindings following [this document](docs/rbac.md) if you have an RBAC enabled cluster.

 1. Install ksync.
 This will fetch the binary and put it at `/usr/local/bin`.
 Feel free to just download the release binary for your platform and install it yourself.